rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 -----------------

-Here things can go terribly wrong if we just mess up with the math ( _Don't do this if you are not good at elementary math_).
+Here things can go terribly wrong if we just mess up with the math ( _Don't do this if you are terribly bad at elementary math_).
 Its extremely powerful and dangerous as well.

 We have  covered array and pointer arithmetic.
-But we need to know something that is little tricky.
+But we need to know something that is little tricky (_Life is messy, Ren.
+It's not easy and it's definitely not for the timid_).

 Using `sizeof` operator, we can determine the size of an array.
 But we can do it only when it is applied to a variable.